Home > Utility Tools > How to Import Windows Contacts to Outlook in Bulk 2025

 How to find duplicate contacts between Windows contacts and Outlook?

-You may have the same contact cards saved in your Windows Contacts folder and in your Outlook account.
-After you import all your Windows contacts into Outlook, some duplicate contacts may appear, cluttering your contact list.
+After importing all your Windows contacts into Outlook, some duplicate contacts may appear, cluttering your contact list.

-Cisdem ContactsMate helps find and merge duplicate contacts automatically, helping you keep your contact list organized.
+Cisdem ContactsMate helps find and merge duplicate contacts automatically.
 Not only can it find exact duplicates, it also identifies contacts with the same name, phone number, email address, and more.
 To merge duplicates using ContactsMate, click the “Merge & fix” button under your Outlook account.
 Then select a type of duplicate contacts.
 Click “Merge” or “Merge all” to combine them into a single contact card.

 Merge & fix